Applying to MSCI

 Candidates should submit an application that includes biographical information, references, career goals, and a specific proposal for a clinical and translational research project.
 The research proposal must identify the candidate’s mentor.
 Applications will be judged on the quality of the science proposed, on the commitment of the mentor of the career development of the candidate, and on the overall impact of the training program on the applicant’s career development.
 The application deadline is February 28.

 - Board-eligible physicians enrolled in a fellowship program at Vanderbilt or Meharry Medical College,

 - Vanderbilt or Meharry residents with protected time for research,

-- Medical students with protected time for research after the third year,
+- Vanderbilt medical students with protected time for research after the third year of medical education,

 - Vanderbilt faculty members with the consent of their Department Chair,